maxjmartin/Linux-Config/README.md

 ## Install Android Studio.
 - Download app zip file file at: https://developer.android.com/studio?gad_source=1&gclid=EAIaIQobChMIoaOfhrvahAMVHQ6tBh0YuQjpEAAYASAAEgLI5PD_BwE&gclsrc=aw.ds
-- Place the expanded folder in the `~/.local/share/applications` directory.
+- Place the extracted folder in the `~/.local/share/applications` directory.
 - Execute the studio.sh file, located in the app's bin folder.
 - Customize the install of the Android SDK to `~/.local/share/applications/Android/SDK`
 - Once app launches in settings select 'Create Desktop Entry...' to add the app to the startup menu.